tedca77/IME/README.md

 #postcodeDONE:SW1A1AA
 ```
 When IME is first run in update mode, #processedDONE: is added to the three comments sections.
 If it is run again, and finds the processedDONE: text, it will not update metadata and will not recreate the thumbnail file.
 However, it will
-* a) check for duplicates
+* check for duplicates
-* b) check if new date information has been provided
+* check if new date information has been provided
-* c) check if new location iformation has been provided
+* check if new location iformation has been provided
-* d) check if new events have been found.
+* check if new events have been found.
-* e) reverse geocode the longitude and latitude
+* reverse geocode any longitude and latitude, in order to match up with Places (as stated elsewhere, if Places are provided in the JSON, the program will not have to use Open Street Map to look up Longitud and latitude.

 # Moving Files to a New Directory
 One of the features of IME is to move all photos to a new directory structure.
 This is of the structure: